 One knee peeked out of well warn blue jeans.

-By all means, make sure those old Levis know they’re in danger!
+By all means, make sure those old, well-worn Levis know they’re in danger!

 It was a totally bogus murder wrap.